 But let’s not forget that innovation isn’t always about technological developments or the latest invention.
 Innovation doesn’t have to be about huge changes or projects; it can be in the little things that we do every day.
 It’s just as important (perhaps even more so) that we’re innovative in the way that we develop ourselves as individuals and our organisational culture.
 For without the foundation of healthy individuals and cultures, the right kind of innovation just can’t happen.

-The previous four blogs I’ve written in this series look at the impact our patterns of behaviour can have on ourselves, our teams and organisations; they’ve looked at leadership style and how Wisdom Fish’s Building Blocks of Culture, including initiations, can enable us to have a direct influence on the health and vitality of our organisations and the individuals in it.
+The previous four blogs we’ve written in this series look at the impact our patterns of behaviour can have on ourselves, our teams and organisations; they’ve looked at leadership style and how Wisdom Fish’s Building Blocks of Culture, including initiations, can enable us to have a direct influence on the health and vitality of our organisations and the individuals in it.

 Everything starts with us as individuals